Christ does not sit at the right hand of God

 The right hand represents the immense power of the Creator who spoke the world into existence (Gen 1:3-27).

-Yahshua, our Messiah said “you shall see the Son of man sitting gloriously as the right hand of power”(Mark 14:61-62).
+Yahshua (the Savior) said “you shall see the Son of man sitting gloriously as the right hand of power”(Mark 14:61-62).

 Mark 16:19 So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God.

-Christ is the right hand of God
+Messiah is the right hand of God

 Isa 40:3 The voice of him that crieth in the wilderness, Prepare ye the way of the LORD, make straight in the desert a highway for our God.